ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-a-URDF-in-Gazebo.rst

     velocity: []
     effort: []

-What else do you want Gazebo!?
+What else do you want Gazebo?
 Well, it wants to know more information about the joints.

 ROS 2 Control Joint Definitions